muratk5n/thirdwave/en/README.md

 Marcus: "Machine intelligence is increasingly being linked to claims about sentience, language processing, and an ability to comprehend and transform natural language into a range of stimuli.
-We systematically analyze the ability of [an NLP system named] DALL·E 2 to capture 8 grammatical phenomena pertaining to compositionality that are widely discussed in linguistics and pervasive in human language: binding principles and coreference, passives, word order, coordination,
+We systematically analyze the ability of [an "AI" NLP system] DALL·E 2 to capture 8 grammatical phenomena pertaining to compositionality that are widely discussed in linguistics and pervasive in human language: binding principles and coreference, passives, word order, coordination,